|Teach Yourself Environmental Home Inspecting|

 Valuable teaching websites for microscope use:

-Now that you have your microscope, if you haven’t already clicked on the link below to learn the parts of a microscope and how to operate it, do it now.
-We’ll be reviewing some of this below as we apply the information to our task, but it would be good for you to get the overview first.
-This is a website for science teachers.
+Now that you have your microscope, if you haven’t already looked at How to Use the Microscope to learn the parts of a microscope and how to operate it, do so now.
+We'll be reviewing some of this below as we apply the information to our task, but it would be good for you to get the overview first.
+That page is from The Biology Corner, a website for science teachers.

 In the Tape Testing for Mold topic, we’ll be talking about how and where to tape sample, but meanwhile, let’s get the background work done for looking at a slide under the microscope.

 Microscope slides are 3”x 1” pieces of clear glass.
 They are available for around $5/box on Amazon.
 It doesn’t matter if you get them with or without a frosted end.
 You’re not going to be writing on the frosted end and permanently storing the slide.